-Facebook to give Russian-linked ads to Congress on Monday
+Facebook gives Russian-linked ads to Congress

 Facebook's decision to give the ads to Congress -- including the Senate and House Intelligence committees and the Judiciary Committee -- means the pressure will now be on Congress to release the ads to the public.

-Congressional sources said Sunday night they believe lawmakers will make at least some of the ads public, though neither the Intelligence committees nor the Judiciary committees have commented on how they intend to handle the ads.
+Congressional sources said Sunday night they believe lawmakers will make at least some of the ads public.

+Rep. Adam Schiff, the ranking member of the House Intelligence Committee, said Monday that he hoped to release "a representative sampling of these ads" next month, following the public hearing with Facebook and other tech companies.

+Schiff also said he was "committed to making all of these ads public as soon as possible, working closely with Facebook to address any privacy considerations."

 Facebook has already handed copies of the ads and information about the relevant accounts over to Special Counsel Robert Mueller, who is conducting an investigation into Russian meddling in the 2016 election.